OverGravy/FastlaneFury/README.md

 - Pause function kill the program.
 - Sometime due to a thread problem closing the game crash it;
 - If you pause the game to fast it will crash
-- I have to figure out how to draw a distance line between car to show how sensor work.

 # Tips